Al Hiebert

 Alois "Al" Paul Hiebert (June 4, 1938 – April 23, 2000) is a former provincial level politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1979 to 1986.

 Political career

 Hiebert ran for a seat to the Alberta Legislature in the 1979 Alberta general election.
 He won the vacant electoral district of Edmonton-Gold Bar to hold it for the Progressive Conservatives with a landslide.
-Heibert ran for a second term in office in the 1982 Alberta general election.
+Hiebert ran for a second term in office in the 1982 Alberta general election.
 He won the district with a bigger landslide.

 Hiebert ran for a third term in office in the 1986 Alberta general election.
 He lost a significant portion of his popular vote from 1982 and was easily defeated by Alberta Liberal candidate Bettie Hewes.
 Hiebert did not return to provincial politics after getting defeated.